 Giving food gifts is always popular, especially at celebrations like Easter and Christmas.
 If you know someone’s food allergies well, it is usually possible to find an allergy-friendly option.
 Yes, even chocolates (like Moo Free White Raspberry Truffles or some Sweet William chocolate hearts).
 But if you don’t know exactly what they can and can’t have, it’s often best not to risk food gifts.

-And similarly, unless you know someone’s food allergies and all about safe cooking practices to avoid food allergy cross contact, it’s best not to gift home made food items (and if you do, include a list of the ingredients).
+And similarly, unless you know someone’s food allergies and all about safe cooking practices to avoid food allergy cross contact, it’s best not to gift home made food items.
+If you do decide to give a home made gift, make sure to include a list of all of the ingredients.

 Allergy friendly gift boxes